patilchinmay/leetcode-JavaScript/python/Heap/README.md

-# How to deal with k smallest/largest items question
+# Dealing with k smallest/largest items question

-> This is not a leetcode question

 ## For k smallest => Use max-heap of size K